chandantiwari/mindmeld/README.txt

 File celebpred_tree.py uses Gradient Boosted Regression Trees.
 We used xgboost package on Github.
-In order to use this package, download the code under your $HOME/Downloads/xgboost and compile it following the directions.
+In order to use this package, download the code under your $HOME/Downloads/xgboost and compile it following its directions.

 ## MBTI Test